 - Soups and sauces for main lunch or dinner dishes

 The seeds form a gelatinous gel when mixed with liquid.
 You can use it as a thickening agent in soups and sauces.
 As it is high in good fats, you can use to replace butter and eggs for recipes in cooking too.
 It is one of the most versatile cooking ingredients because it absorbs the flavor of other food around it, and yet punch such a potent mix of nutrient.

 After trying so many brands, what’s my verdict?

 All of them are great, and it really does not matter what brand you tried.
 Black and white does not matter in tastes nor nutrition value.
 It goes well in all sort of food.
 In fact, sometimes I just scoop a spoonful direct into my mouth.
-Different brands has no major difference in tastes and texture.
-The mass market brands tastes just as nice as those with premium price tag.
-However, I do believe there may be slight difference in nutrient value.
+Different brands have no major difference in tastes and texture.
+The mass market brands taste just as nice as those with a premium price tag.
+However, I do believe there may be a slight difference in nutrient value.
 Organic grown may also be more attractive to those who support organic farms.
 I also want to ensure my superfood is from a reputable brand that has trustworthy quality control.